Rekojammy/Sneaker-Store/README.md

-Download or Clone the project
+Download or Clone the project;
-Run "npm start" in the terminal to start the json server Explore the Sneakers store;
+Run "npm start" in the terminal to start the json server;
+Explore the Sneakers store;
  - View Sneaker Details
  - Add to favourites